CircuitSamurai/SyntaxSamurai-mastering-the-art-of-the-C-blade/README.md

 # SyntaxSamurai-mastering-the-art-of-the-C-blade
-Welcome to my personal dojo of C programming.
+Welcome to my personal dojo of C & C++ programming.
 This is where I train, sharpen my skills, and challenge myself through a series of beginner-friendly projects and exercises.
 Each program is a swing of the sword, every bug a worthy opponent, and every solution a step toward mastery.
 The path is long, but every line of code written is a mark of discipline and progress.

 This repository serves as my training ground, a place to practice the fundamentals of C—variables, loops, conditionals, functions, pointers, arrays, and file I/O. Here, I refine my techniques, starting with small drills and building up to complete projects that test my logic, patience, and problem-solving.
 Like a samurai returning to the dojo each day, I revisit old code, improve it, and learn from my past battles.